AdityaCoppisetti/robotic-arm/journal.md

 aaaaaaaaaaaaaaaaaaaaa ill have to build my own microcontroller which is fun but ughhhh its going to take so much time and also i wont be adding wifi to this because i will already have wifi capabilities because ill be using the ras pi

+i usually use the esp 32 to build my microcontroller but this time im going with arduino since i need a change of components and design kinda